 FAA To Ameri-King: Cease And Desist

-The FAA issued an emergency cease and desist order to Ameri-King Corporation for manufacturing, selling and distributing parts and articles for installation on FAA type-certificated aircraft that did not conform to an approved design, but were represented as FAA-approved.
+• The FAA has issued an emergency cease and desist order and terminated all certifications for Ameri-King Corporation due to manufacturing and selling parts that did not conform to approved designs but were represented as FAA-approved.

 The FAA has determined that Huntington Beach, California-based avionics manufacturer Ameri-King Corporation has manufactured, sold or distributed parts and articles for installation on FAA type-certificated aircraft that did not conform to an approved design, but were otherwise represented as FAA-approved.